Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

   }, []);
 ```

-You use a bit of a React trick here.
-By passing this effect an empty dependency array, you effectively tell React to execute the effect, but only once, on the first mount.
+You use a bit of a React trickiness here.
+By passing to this effect an empty dependency array, you effectively tell React to execute the effect, but only once, on the first mount.

 You do that, because you want to have some dog pictures available when the component first mounts, but not every time anything happens, such as the component updates.